More goldwork dots today! But I think it’s the last time I’m going to show them to you.

 If you’d like access to all the tips and techniques discussed in the Medallion Project, including complete step-by-step coverage of the Tudor-Style Rose, conveniently collected in one document, interlinked, referenced, and indexed, why not add the Marian Medallion Project e-book to your library?
 It’s packed full of all kinds of embroidery tips for undertaking a project like this, all in a convenient electronic format for easy searching.

-Leave a Reply to wendy Cancel reply
+Leave a Reply to Diana B. Cancel reply